nicholaswmin/dyno/README.md

 ## Gotchas

-### Avoid self-forking
+### self-forking files

 Single-file, self-contained, yet multithreaded benchmarks suffer a caveat where any code that exists *outside* the `dyno` block is *also* run in multiple threads, as if it were a task.

-The benchmarker is not affected by this, in fact it's designed around it,
+The benchmarker is not affected by this, in fact it's designed around it.

-however it can create issues if you need to run code after the `dyno()` resolves/ends - or when running it as a part of an automated test suite.
+However it can create issues if you need to run code after the `dyno()` resolves/ends; or when running it as a part of an automated test suite.

 > In this example, `'done'` is logged `3` times instead of `1`: